-To make the sample $\mathcal{C}$ representative of the population $\mathcal{P}$, a first-phase weight, $w_{ci}$, is assigned to sample unit $i$ to adjust for unequal probability of selection and nonresponse, and calibrate to the population.
+To make the sample $\mathcal{C}$ representative of the population $\mathcal{P}$, a Phase I sample weight, $w_{ci}$, is assigned to the sample unit $i$ to adjust for the unequal probability of selection and nonresponse.
 When $y_i$ is fully observed for all the sample units in $\mathcal{C}$, the population mean can be estimated using

-with variance estimated using the Taylor series linearization \citep{rust1996} or the resampling methods, such as jackknife repeated replicates, balanced repeated replicates, or bootstrap \citep{rao1996variance}.
+with variance estimated using the Taylor series linearization \citep{rust1996} or the resampling methods \citep{Rust1985, rust1996, Wolter2007}, such as jackknife repeated replication, balanced repeated replication, or bootstrap.

-In the two-phase designs considered in this paper, however, $y_i$ is only measured among individuals who also participate in the second phase of the study, which is denoted by $\mathcal{S}$.
+In the two-phase designs considered in this paper, however, $y_i$ is only measured among $n_s$ individuals who also participate in the Phase II study denoted by $\mathcal{S}$.
 Under this situation, Formula~(\ref{equation_1}) cannot be applied directly.
-The conventional approach is to assign a subsample weight $w_{si}$ for the subsample in the second phase, which is often calculated as the product of the sample weight $w_{ci}$ and an adjustment reflecting the potential unequal probability of selection and nonresponse for the subsample units.
-The selection probability can be easily calculated based on the sampling procedure.
-The nonresponse adjustment can be obtained using either an adjustment cell method or a propensity score adjustment method.
-In our simulations we use BART to create a propensity score adjustment and compare it to a tree-based adjustment cell method.
-The population mean using the subsample is estimated as
+The conventional approach is to assign a subsample weight $w_{si}$ for the subsample in the second phase, which is often calculated as the product of the Phase I weight $w_{ci}$ and a subsample adjustment reflecting the selection probability and nonresponse for the subsample units.
+With the subsample weight $w_{si}$, the population mean using the subsample is estimated as